ashish1729MS/edge-addon-workshop-create-browser-extension/Instructions for Hands on/readme.md

 function addDiv() {
   const div = document.createElement('div');
   div.classList.add('overlayFromExtension');
-  div.innerText = "hello from extension";
+  div.innerText = "Look away from your screen!!";
   document.body.appendChild(div);

   setTimeout(() => div.remove(), 2000);
 }

 ```

 - add new tab to see it works there as well.